Ken Leung

+Leung has had roles in television shows such as the CBS crime series Person of Interest (2012–2013), the NBC medical series The Night Shift (2014–2015), and the Marvel series Inhumans (2017) as well as notable guest roles on the HBO crime series The Sopranos (2007) and the CBS legal series The Good Wife (2011).
+He also played in supporting roles in Rush Hour (1998), A.I.
+Artificial Intelligence (2001), Red Dragon (2002), Saw (2004), The Squid and the Whale (2005), Inside Man (2006), Star Wars: The Force Awakens (2015), and Old (2021).

+On stage, Leung made his Broadway debut playing a Chinese immigrant in the musical revival Thoroughly Modern Millie (2002).
+He has also taken roles in the Terrence McNally play Corpus Christi (1998) and the Dustin Lance Black play 8 (2011).

-Early life
+Early life and education

-Leung was born in New York City, to Chinese parents, and was initially raised in the Two Bridges section of the Lower East Side of Manhattan.
+Leung was born on January 21, 1970, in New York City, to Chinese parents, and was initially raised in the Two Bridges section of the Lower East Side of Manhattan.
 His family moved to Midwood, Brooklyn, where he grew up before finishing high school in Old Bridge, New Jersey.
+Leung had a brother, Kevin, who drowned in Thailand in 2013.

-Leung attended New York University as a University Scholar.
+Leung attended New York University studying physical therapy.
 He discovered acting in his junior year, studying with Catherine Russell and Nan Smithner, and then briefly with Anne Jackson at HB Studio.
-During this time he acted mostly in downtown spaces and black box theaters, working with groups such as Ma-Yi Theater Company, New Perspectives, and STAR, a troupe of actors-educators based at Mount Sinai Hospital.
+During this time, he acted mostly in downtown spaces and black box theaters, working with groups such as Ma-Yi Theater Company, New Perspectives, and STAR, a troupe of actors-educators based at Mount Sinai Hospital in 2002.

 Career

+1998–2007: Early roles

 In 1998, Leung made his debut as the villainous henchman Sang opposite Jackie Chan and Chris Tucker in Brett Ratner's Rush Hour.
-Ratner stated, "[Leung]'s a great actor.
-In my opinion, he's equivalent to Philip Seymour Hoffman as far as talent is concerned."
 He would later work with Ratner in the films Red Dragon, The Family Man, and X-Men: The Last Stand.
 Edward Norton cast Leung in his directorial debut Keeping the Faith in 2000.
-According to The Washington Post, Norton said Leung's "showstopping performance...turned a throwaway scene into one of the film's best."
-Impressed with his acting skills, Norton said that Leung would be appropriate for a role in Hamlet or Osborne's Look Back in Anger: "You sense hidden levels within him and he conveys an intensity of mind.
-I don't think anybody's tapped his full range yet."
-Additionally, Leung has appeared in several independent and television films, as well as features, including four films with Brett Ratner and two with Spike Lee.
 In 1998, he played James the Less and God in Terrence McNally's passion play, Corpus Christi, and in 2002 made his Broadway debut in the musical Thoroughly Modern Millie, also appearing on the cast recording.

-In 2007, he starred in the independent film Shanghai Kiss with Hayden Panettiere, and earned a Special Mention at the San Francisco International Asian American Film Festival.
-That same year he guest-starred in the final season of the HBO drama series The Sopranos.
-He followed this with the ABC drama Lost as Miles Straume from the series' fourth season through the rest of its run.
+In 2007, he starred in the independent film Shanghai Kiss, with Hayden Panettiere and earned a Special Mention at the San Francisco International Asian American Film Festival.
+That same year, Leung guest-starred in the final season of the HBO drama series The Sopranos.